williamwen1986/Luakit/README.md

 Why write apps with Luakit?
 -----------------------------

-I will say the most effective way to develop apps on more than one platform.
+I will say Luakit is the most effective tool to develop apps on more than one platform.
 Here are some reasons

 * Cross platform, truely write once use everywhere, this feature is very attractive, if you have experienced multi-platform development , cross platform will be very impressive for you.
 It can promote efficiency largely.